SnootyMonkey/coming-soon/README.md

 ## It works well, but I want it to make my coffee too

-You can modify any of the Clojure or ClojureScript code to customize the behavior of your page.
+You can modify any of the Clojure and ClojureScript code to customize the behavior of your landing page.
 Just remember, you need to push any changes to Heroku so your live page will be updated.

 (todo list and explain important code and development steps)

+## Who made this treasure?
+Can I use it?
+Can I contribute enhancements?

+coming-soon is written by Sean Johnson, the founder of [Snooty Monkey](http://snootymonkey.com).

+coming-soon is licensed with the [MIT license](https://github.com/SnootyMonkey/coming-soon/blob/master/MIT-LICENSE.txt), so you are free to use it pretty much however you'd like, in accordance with the license terms.

+Please do fork coming-soon if you'd like to enhance it, and send me your pull requests if you'd like to contribute back your enhancements.
+I promise to look at every pull request and incorporate it, or at least provide feedback if I won't.